 To download more, go to the Pre-K Teach and Play shop, and pick the Product category, printables.
 From there, you can purchase individual activity sheets to meet your professional development needs.
-We have 20 of the 32 ready for you.

 You can also purchase the Workbook of Human Superpowers Printables Pack (all 32 activity sheets).
 Click here.

 - Podcast on unleashing your superpowers as a PD activity [link]